How to Care for Your Overnight Hiking Gear

 A sleeping bag should be stored loosely, hung up somewhere in a closet and not packed up in its bag.

-The bag of the sleeping bag is very efficient for the overnight adventure as it sure helps to minimise the space that it takes up in your backpack, but once you are back home, give it a shake and hang it in a closet.
+The compression bag of your sleeping bag is very efficient for the overnight adventure as it sure helps to minimise the space that it takes up in your backpack, but once you are back home, give it a shake and hang it in a closet.
+Most Naturehike Africa sleeping bags include a stuff sack made for this very purpose.

 And this brings us to our final tip for this post, use a sleeping bag liner with your sleeping bag.
 It’s much easier to wash the sleeping bag liner than it is to wash the sleeping bag itself, so save yourself the effort and invest in a sleeping bag liner if you don’t have one already!